 Many domain name extensions–like .com, .net, and .xyz–are now available to register.
 The vast majority of websites and email addresses use .com.
-There are over one hundred million .com names registered, which is why it can be so hard to find a good name.
+There are over one hundred million .com names registered, which is why it is so hard to find a good name.

 Every country is also assigned a top-level domain extension (TLD) like .ca (Canada).
-Some countries govern who can use their TLD fairly strictly, while others—like .co (Columbia) and .io (Indian Ocean)—have successfully marketed their TLDs globally.
+Some countries govern who can use their TLD fairly strictly, while others—like .co (Columbia) and .io (Indian Ocean)—market their TLDs globally.

 ICANN, the governing body for domain name endings has allowed hundreds of new TLDs to enter the market.
 For a number of reasons, .com remains dominant.
 You can see this selling prices of .com domain names compared to anything else on the market.